 Emiratisation is a transformative and strategic initiative by the UAE government to increase Emirati citizens’ employment in both the public and private sectors.

 The UAE’s governmental policy aims to decrease foreign worker dependency while developing national economic comprehensiveness and granting Emiratis the means to meaningfully build the country’s progress.
-UAE government targets a minimum 10% private-sector workforce consisting of citizens by 2026 through implemented skilled role requirement goals.
+UAE government targets a minimum 10% private-sector workforce consisting of citizens by 2026 through the implementation of skilled role requirement goals.

 In this blog, I will provide you with a comprehensive understanding of Emiratisation, its objectives, legal framework, and its significance for the UAE’s future.